PinXian53/intellij-call-graph/README.md

 ### ⚙️ Simple to Use
 In the <b>Project View</b>, select the folder or file you want to analyze, right-click, and choose <b>"Export Code Trace"</b>.
 Then, select your preferred output format.

+### 🛠️ Customizable
+Under <b>Settings > Tools > Code Trace</b>, users can configure which data fields to include in the export, as well as define the output file name.

 ## Output Format Examples
 The plugin supports exporting method relationships in two formats: CSV and Cypher.